 If you’re in the Army, you need to know what’s happening with Continuation Pay in calendar year 2025!
 Even if you’re not in the Blended Retirement System (BRS), I’d almost guarantee you know someone who will be affected by the upcoming changes.
 Be a good leader or battle buddy and share this with anyone who might be in the BRS and/or eligible for Continuation Pay.

-BLUF: Continuation Pay Policy Will Change
+BLUF: Continuation Pay Policy Will Change (With Updates)

 If you want a better primer on what Continuation Pay is, check out my other article here or the Army’s Financial Frontline website.
 You also need to do yourself and your command a favor and complete your required “milestone” training on Continuation Pay (this is required by law, by the way).